Mortgage Processor Defined, Plus How To Become One

-The main benefit of a loan processor is that they are there to help streamline the process of applying for a home loan.
+The main benefit of a loan processor is that they help streamline the process of applying for a home loan.
 The steps can be quite complex, but the loan processor helps you find the right loan for your budget and needs.

-Here are some of the core things a mortgage processor does:
+Here are some of the core tasks a mortgage processor performs:

-- Collects financial documents: Collecting and ensuring financial documents are in order is the most important duty a loan processor has.
-This step includes confirming that the correct documents are present and that they include the accurate information needed for the underwriter.
+- They collect your financial documents.
+Collecting and ensuring that financial documents are in order is the most important duty a loan processor has.
+This step includes confirming that the correct documents are present, and that they include the accurate information needed for the underwriter.
 They compile documentation that includes tax returns, W-2s, salary income, proof of insurance and evidence of assets and debts.

-- Analyzes credit report: Loan processors order and analyze your credit report by looking for any inaccuracies, late payments and collections.
+- They analyze your credit report.
+Loan processors order and analyze your credit report by looking for any inaccuracies, late payments and collections.
 From there, they collect letters of explanation from you for further understanding.
 Having a good credit score increases your likelihood of getting approved for a home loan.
 The loan processor looks to see how you’ve handled paying past bills to confirm you’ll be able to pay off future mortgage payments.

-- Tracks the borrower’s deadlines: Your processor keeps track of certain deadlines of your mortgage application timeline to ensure you close on your house on time and avoid any unnecessary fees.
-The timeline includes finding a home and making an offer, home appraisal and completing the mortgage underwriting and final approval.
+- They track your deadlines.
+Your processor keeps track of certain deadlines of your mortgage application timeline to ensure you close on your house on time and avoid any unnecessary fees.
+The timeline includes finding a home and making an offer, the home appraisal and completing the mortgage underwriting and final loan

-- Works with loan underwriter: Loan originators work directly with the underwriter to finalize the application process.
-They are responsible for transitioning all of the correct compiled documentation to the underwriter for final approval.
+- They work with the loan underwriter.
+Loan originators work directly with the underwriter to finalize the application process.
+They’re responsible for transitioning all of the correct compiled documentation to the underwriter for final approval.